IMPORTANT INFORMATION FOR CAMP FAMILIES

 • All remaining medication will be picked up by the camper’s family at sign out on their last day of camp.

 Special Programs and Visitors

-• Guest Instructors: Any guest instructors or special visitors will be pre-screened before coming onsite and will follow all mask and physical distancing practices in place.
+• Guest Instructors/Presenters: Any guest instructors or special visitors will be pre-screened before coming onsite and will follow camp rules.